 If you're looking to get more details on this game, and immerse yourself even more in the story, I highly recommended that you check these titles out!

 Every gamer was elated when, in 2015, a trailer of the remake was shown by Sony at E3 and players were introduced to the new style for the game.
 Stepping away (it appears) from the Active Time Battle system and moving towards what looks to be more real-time like in Final Fantasy XV, the game is going to have high quality graphics and appears to be using some of the original scenes or locales from the game.
-Details are scarce on what exactly the game is going to shape up to be, but we do have some details from producer Yoshinori Kitase about the episodic nature of the new game.
+Details were scarce to start, but we did have some details from producer Yoshinori Kitase about the episodic nature of the new game.

 A source of nostalgia for years to come

 Without a doubt, one of the most talked about games when it comes to nostalgia is Final Fantasy VII, not only because of its age but because of the immense following it has still playing and replaying the game year after year.
 We've seen Final Fantasy VIII and Final Fantasy IX release since 1997, and although they have a good following as well, they don't seem to have the same pull as the 1997 classic of the series.
-With the remake coming in future years, we'll see just how strong the nostalgia remains with this great game.
+With the remakes flowing in the coming years, we'll see just how strong the nostalgia remains with this great game.